ludovicm67/docker-images/backup_mongodb/README.md

 ## Volumes

-  - `/backup`: store the backups in a persistant volume
+  - `/backup`: store backups in a persistant volume